alextsfox/academic-kickstart/content/post/rTREES/index.md

 /usr/local/bin/R
 ```

 If you look in the `PATH` variable above, you can see that `/usr/local/bin` in the 5th entry on that list.
+So my computer had to go through 5 items in my PATH variable to find a version of R.
-If R were *also* installed in any of the preceeding directories, like maybe `/Users/alex/opt/anaconda3/bin`, then when we typed `which R` into the console, we would instead get
+This list is ordered: if R were *also* installed in any of the preceeding directories, like maybe `/Users/alex/opt/anaconda3/bin`, then when we typed `which R` into the console, we would instead get

 ```bash
 (base) alex@Alexs-MacBook-Pro ~ % which R
 /Users/alex/opt/anaconda3/bin/R
 ```

+And if we ran R using the command `R`, it would run that version of R: the one installed in `/Users/alex/opt/anaconda3/bin` instead of the one in `/usr/local/bin`.

+Anaconda really is just a program that modifies your PATH variable on the fly.
+It does lots of other stuff too of course (like checking for conflicts between packages and providing a consistent and reliable way to install and manage various versions of packages you're using), but this is really its core feature.
-Note that anaconda inserted its *own* directory before anything else in `PATH`.
+Anaconda modifies your PATH to put its *own* directory before anything else.
 That way, when your computer looks for a program, anaconda forces it to look in the anaconda directory before giving up and looking somewhere else.
+That's why `/Users/alex/opt/anaconda3/bin` shows up as the first entry in your PATH.

 That `/Users/alex/opt/anaconda3` directory is the "base" anaconda directory, and any programs we install using anaconda while in the base environment will go to `/Users/alex/opt/anaconda3/bin`.

-To ask anaconda where it thinks it should look for packages, type `conda env list`:
+When anaconda installs anything to the base environment, it will install here.
+You can confirm this by typing `conda env list`:

 ```bash
 (base) alex@Alexs-MacBook-Pro ~ % conda env list